theelims/ESP32-sveltekit/docs/structure.md

 ### Status Bar

 `statusbar.svelte` contains the top menu bar which you can customize to show state information about your app and IoT device.
-By default is only shows the active menu title and the hamburger icon on small screens.
+By default it shows the active menu title and the hamburger icon on small screens.

+## Github Firmware Update

+If the feature `FT_DOWNLOAD_FIRMWARE` is enabled, ESP32 SvelteKit pulls the Github Release section through the Github API for firmware updates (stable only) once per hour.
+Also the firmware update menu shows all available firmware releases allowing the user to up- and downgrade has he pleases.
+If you're using the Github releases section you must first tell the frontend your correct path to your github repository as described [here](sveltekit.md#changing-the-app-name).

+Also you must make use of the '-D FIRMWARE_VERSION=' flag in [factory_settings.ini](https://github.com/theelims/ESP32-sveltekit/blob/main/factory_settings.ini) and give it the same semantic version number as the release tag on Github.
+On Github create a new release with the matching tag name.
+Attach the firmware binary file found under `.pio/build/{env}/firmware.bin`.
+The frontend searches for the first attachment found and uses this as the update link.
+If you upload further attachments the binary must be the first element, otherwise the update will fail.

+### Custom Update Server

+The frontend and backend code can be easily adjusted to suit a custom update server.
+For the backend the changes are described [here](statefulservice.md#custom-update-server).
+On the frontend only two files must be adapted and changed to switch to a custom update server: [/lib/components/UpdateIndicator.svelte](https://github.com/theelims/ESP32-sveltekit/blob/main/interface/src/lib/components/UpdateIndicator.svelte) and [/routes/system/update/GithubFirmwareManager.svelte](https://github.com/theelims/ESP32-sveltekit/blob/main/interface/src/routes/system/update/GithubFirmwareManager.svelte).

+!!! info

+    The update server must provide the firmware download through SSL encryption.